ObjectModules/deploy/[Mapping]-Concept.md

 * `Your Data`
 * `A best food on library for you`

-To identify each of them, here we just put the word `info`.
+To identify each of them, here we simply put the word `info` above the box.
 Basically it can be any word you want.
 Let's take this word to continue further.

 ##Identification
 ```